Frequently Asked Questions

 In order to identify which provision to choose we believe scientific validation is important.
 Education and autism treatments should undergo scientific research to ensure treatments are proven to result in an effective outcome.

-3. I don’t live near your offices in London or Birmingham; can we still have a programme?
+3. I don’t live near your hubs in London or Birmingham; can we still have an ABA programme?

-Families who live outside these areas qualify for the workshop-based (outreach) service.
-Our centre-managed programme does cover large areas around Birmingham and part of greater London and surrounding counties.
+Families who live outside these areas qualify for the Parent-Managed Workshop-Based service.
+Our Fully-Staffed Core Programme does cover large areas around Birmingham and parts of greater London and surrounding counties.